The Best Unlimited Phone Deals in France in 2020

 What is an Unlimited Data Plan?

-An unlimited data plan is a phone deal which gives limitless access to the web, and comes with or without a contract.
+An unlimited data plan is a phone deal which gives limitless access to the web and comes with or without a contract.
 A very comfortable plan for those who need and want to use their smartphone a lot.
-Services such as streaming music, surfing online, using social media and downloading files are all very data-consuming, and will make any limited phone plan reach exhaustion very quickly, leading to frustration and high fees to pay for going over allowance.
+Services such as streaming music, surfing online, using social media and downloading files are all very data-consuming and will make any limited phone plan reach exhaustion very quickly, leading to frustration and high fees to pay for going over the allowance.

 Which French Unlimited Data Plan is best for me?

 SFR offers a deal named “Premium Internet Illimité”, which you can subscribe to it as a new client, or switched to it from another SFR plan if you are already a client to them.
 It comes with the free “SFR Voyage” service, guaranteeing the regular tariffs to phone, text and use data abroad.